Aliases for STUB1 Gene

 GeneCards Summary for STUB1 Gene

-STUB1 (STIP1 Homology And U-Box Containing Protein 1, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with STUB1 include spinocerebellar ataxia, autosomal recessive 16 and cerebellar ataxia and hypogonadotropic hypogonadism.
-Among its related pathways are Signaling by FGFR and Signaling by GPCR.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
+STUB1 (STIP1 Homology And U-Box Containing Protein 1) is a Protein Coding gene.
+Diseases associated with STUB1 include spinocerebellar ataxia, autosomal recessive 16 and lichtenstein-knorr syndrome.
+Among its related pathways are Signaling by GPCR and Immune System.
+GO annotations related to this gene include protein homodimerization activity and ligase activity.

 UniProtKB/Swiss-Prot for STUB1 Gene